GROCERY RETAIL UNIFICATION

 "I found an interesting new product but don't know what to do with it."

-Cater to individual preferences and dietary needs (with help from AI)
+Catering to individual preferences & dietary needs

 Social media was the most common source of recipe inspiration.
 Participants often discovered recipes by chance.
 These encounters were effective because AI-driven recommendations catered to their preferences.